Motivic Homotopy Groups of Spheres and Free Summands of Stably Free Modules

+by virtue of the realization functors \cite[Thm.~A.45]{Panin2009a}.
+Recall from \cite{Rondigs2008a} that the $p$-completion $X^{\wedge}_p$ is constructed by means of Bousfield localization with respect to the motivic Moore spectrum.
+One construction of this spectrum is $\one/(p) = \SpS/(p) \wedge \one$, where $\SpS/(p)$ denotes the classical Moore spectrum.
+Complex realization of $\one/(p)$ yields $\SpS/(p)$, since this is a monoidal functor the realization of $\one$ is $\SpS$, the monoidal unit.
+The theory of Bousfield localization, e.g., \cite[Thm.~3.3.20]{Hirschhorn2003}, implies that the two functors, $p$-completion and complex realization, commute up to equivalence.
+There are commutative squares

 \begin{corollary} Suppose $k$ is a subfield of $\C$.
 Let $s,w$ be integers satisfying $s \neq 0$ and $w \le \frac{1}{2}s+1$.
 Then the complex realization is split surjective and the kernel is the subgroup of divisible elements.
-If additionally $s \neq -1$, the kernel is isomorphic to the motivic cohomology group $\Hoh^{-s}(\Spec k; \Z(-w))$. \end{corollary} \begin{proof} For all $s$ and $w$, the following diagram commutes, disregarding the ``$\iso$'' symbols,
+If additionally $s \neq -1$, the kernel is isomorphic to the motivic cohomology group $\Hoh^{-s}(\Spec k; \Z(-w))$. \end{corollary} \begin{proof} For all $s$ and $w$, the following diagram commutes

 where the horizontal arrows are given by complex realization and the vertical arrows are completions.
 When $s \neq 0 $, connectivity of the sphere spectrum and Serre's thesis imply that $\pi_s(\SpS)$ is finite so that the right vertical arrow is an isomorphism.
 When $w \le \frac{1}{2}s + 1$, \cite{Gheorghe2017} (for the prime $2$) and \cite{Stahn2018} (for odd primes) tell us that the lower horizontal map is an isomorphism.